Stephen Avenue National Historic Site of Canada

 Stephen Avenue National Historic Site of Canada is a historic district in downtown Calgary, also known as Old Stephen Avenue.
 It consist of nearly three dozen commercial buildings from the 1880-1930 era (known as the Sandstone Era), mostly retail properties, with several former banks and one church.

-Stephen Avenue was designated a national historic site in 2001 because: it tells of the processes of prairie urban development including orientation towards the railway, a gridiron plan, and spatial specialization; it tells of the rising importance of the retail sector of the Canadian economy; and it tells of the central role that such retail streets have played, and continue to play, in the Canadian urban experience.
+Stephen Avenue was designated a national historic site in 2002.
+It is recognized because: it tells of the processes of prairie urban development including orientation towards the railway, a gridiron plan, and spatial specialization; it tells of the rising importance of the retail sector of the Canadian economy; and it tells of the central role that such retail streets have played, and continue to play, in the Canadian urban experience.

 The heritage value of Stephen Avenue resides in its distinctive character as a late-nineteenth-century retail streetscape in a growing prairie urban centre.